What Is Employment Litigation?

 Sex Discrimination

-However, it’s vital to realize that sometimes sex discrimination is acceptable if a particular sex is necessary for the job.
-For example, a playwright might be casting the role of a father in a play, so they can only consider hiring men.
-But if a job is gender-neutral, the employer cannot use a person’s sex against them.
+No employer can discriminate based on sex.
+Sex discrimination includes pregnancy, gender identity, and sexual orientation.
+In some cases, discrimination based on sex is acceptable if a particular sex is necessary for the job.
+For example, a playwright might be casting the role of a father in a play, so they can consider only hiring men.
+However, if a job is gender-neutral, the employer cannot base decisions on the applicant’s sex.

-In the landmark 2020 case, Bostock v.
+In the 2020 case, Bostock v.
 Clayton County, the U.S. Supreme Court ruled that Title VII, the federal civil rights anti-discrimination law, protects sexual orientation and gender identity.
 Many states have already prohibited this discrimination, but now protection extends nationwide.

-Disability
+Disability Discrimination

-The Americans with Disabilities Act (ADA) prevents employers from treating employees or applicants negatively because of certain physical or mental disabilities.
+The Americans with Disabilities Act (ADA) prevents employers from treating employees or applicants negatively because of physical or mental disabilities.
 This disability discrimination law also protects workers who have a close relationship with a disabled person, such as a spouse.

-Age
+Age Discrimination

 Age discrimination law does not guarantee that employers hire the most experienced applicant.
 Employers can consider many factors, such as more up-to-date training or skills, which might favor younger workers.
 As with other forms of discrimination, sometimes a job requires a younger person.
 A movie producer looking to cast the role of a 12-year-old girl in a film has not committed employment discrimination by refusing to consider 40-year-old actors.